curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 *Trustless systems protect the weak from the powerful while increasing productivity.* (Roko's Basilisk Farm) => Systematic transparency, trustless systems are inevitable.
 Let's make trustless systems, systematic transparency happen faster.

-*We're due for a new religion.
-In the information age, no human is a worthy prophet.* (No Worthy Human) => All the teachings together.
+*We're due for an information-age religion, another tool for the being that is humankind.
+And in the information age, no human is a worthy prophet.* (No Worthy Human)
+=> All the teachings together.

 *More transparency leads to more understanding leads to more love.* (Dream Girl Fading)